Larysmith/aws-bootcamp-cruddur-2023/journal/week3.md

 <DesktopSidebar user={user} />
 ```

-We'll rewrite `DesktopNavigation.js` so that it it conditionally shows links in the left hand column
+We rewrite `DesktopNavigation.js` so that it it conditionally shows links in the left hand column
 on whether you are logged in or not.

 Notice we are passing the user to ProfileInfo